BhargavSalaria/Project-Power-BI/README.md

 Sales director of the AltiQ hardware, decided to build a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
 So, he hired a team of data people to complete this task.

+## Using Sql Commands

+Show all customer records

+SELECT * FROM sales.customers;

+Show total number of customers

+SELECT count(*) FROM sales.customers;

+Show transactions for Chennai market (market code for chennai is Mark001)

+SELECT * FROM sales.transactions where market_code='Mark001';

+Show distrinct product codes that were sold in chennai

+SELECT distinct product_code FROM sales.transactions where market_code='Mark001';

+Show transactions where currency is US dollars

+SELECT * from sales.transactions where currency="USD";

+Show transactions in 2020 join by date table

+SELECT sales.transactions.*, sales.date.* FROM sales.transactions INNER JOIN sales.date ON transactions.order_date=date.date where date.year=2020;

 ## Steps Followed in this project